WordPlus

 The 7 Best Vocabulary Apps Compared

-| Feature | Word+ | Anki | Quizlet | Memrise | Duolingo | Babbel | DuoCards | |---|---|---|---|---|---|---|---| | Price | Free / $7.99/mo | Free | Free / $7.99/mo | Free / $8.49/mo | Free / $6.99/mo | $14.99/mo | Free / $4.99/mo | | Spaced Repetition | Leitner 5-box | SM-2 algorithm | Limited | Custom intervals | Minimal | Basic | SM-2 based | | Built-in Translator | Yes (GPT + Gemini) | No | No | No | No | No | No | | AI Features | Full (insights, generation) | Via add-ons | AI explanations | Some | Some | Some | None | | Offline Mode | Yes | Yes | Paid only | Paid only | Paid only | Paid only | Yes | | Custom Content | Yes | Yes | Yes | Limited | No | No | Yes | | Languages | 50+ | Unlimited (community) | 18 | 20+ | 40+ | 14 | 40+ | | App Store Rating | 4.7 | 4.0 | 4.5 | 4.5 | 4.7 | 4.6 | 4.6 |
+| Feature | Word+ | Anki | Quizlet | Memrise | Duolingo | Babbel | DuoCards | |---|---|---|---|---|---|---|---| | Price | Free / $7.99/mo | Free | Free / $7.99/mo | Free / $8.49/mo | Free / $6.99/mo | $14.99/mo | Free / $4.99/mo | | Spaced Repetition | Leitner 5-box | SM-2 algorithm | Limited | Custom intervals | Minimal | Basic | SM-2 based | | Built-in Translator | Yes (GPT + Gemini) | No | No | No | No | No | No | | AI Features | Full (insights, generation, conversation) | Via add-ons | AI explanations | Some | Some | Some | None | | Offline Mode | Yes | Yes | Paid only | Paid only | Paid only | Paid only | Yes | | Custom Content | Yes | Yes | Yes | Limited | No | No | Yes | | Languages | 50+ | Unlimited (community) | 18 | 20+ | 40+ | 14 | 40+ | | App Store Rating | 4.7 | 4.0 | 4.5 | 4.5 | 4.7 | 4.6 | 4.6 |

 1. Word+ — Best Overall for Vocabulary Building